-The HP OmniBook 4100 represents a new category of HP notebook computers featuring the latest mobile technologies available.
-It uses high-speed Intel Pentium and Pentium II processors with MMX technology, large TFT displays, and high-capacity hard drives.
+The HP OmniBook 7100 represents a new category of HP notebook computers featuring the latest mobile technologies available.
+It uses a high-speed Intel Pentium II processor with MMX technology, a large TFT display, and a high-capacity hard drive.